left-curve/left-curve/docs/reference/transaction-lifecycle.md

 Therefore, instead, the `App` only performs the first two steps:

 1. Call the taxman's `withhold_fee` method.
 This ensures the tx's sender has enough fund to afford the tx fee.
-2. Call the sender's `before_tx` method in normal (i.e. non-simulation) mode.
+2. Call the sender's `authenticate` method in normal (i.e. non-simulation) mode.
 Here the sender performs authentication (which is skipped in simulation mode).

-Tendermint will reject the tx if `CheckTx` fails (meaning, either `withfold_fee` or `before_tx` fails), or if the tx's gas limit is bigger than the block gas limit (it can't fit in a block).
+Tendermint will reject the tx if `CheckTx` fails (meaning, either `withfold_fee` or `authenticate` fails), or if the tx's gas limit is bigger than the block gas limit (it can't fit in a block).
 Otherwise, it's inserted into the mempool.

 ## FinalizeBlock